jujhars13/docker-mkdocs/README.md

 # MkDocs in Docker with Bootswatch themes

-This repo contains instructions on how to build a docker image that will run [MkDocs](http://www.mkdocs.org/) to build your project docs, it also includes the MkDocs Bootswatch themes installed via pip.
+This repo contains instructions on how to build a docker image that will run [MkDocs](http://www.mkdocs.org/) to build your project docs, it also includes the MkDocs Bootswatch themes (installed via pip).

 ## Docker registry